Wondermondo 🢖 Lists and articles 🢖 10 most impressive and largest sinkholes in the world

 Volume: 5 million m³

-Sinkhole with enormous, 372 m deep entrance hole and characteristic swarms of birds spiralling up the shaft every morning.
+Sinkhole with an enormous, 372 m deep entrance hole and characteristic swarms of birds spiraling up the shaft every morning.

 Oman, Dhofar Governorate

 Depth: 250 m